kreijack/bombrowser/tests/ok/TESTS-v0.4.5.md

 Passed: [X]

-### 11.7 - del drawing

-Preparatory steps:
-- insert code 820001 in the "BOMBrowser codes list" window
-- press search
+Test description #3:
-- press the right mouse button on the first entry and select "Edit code..." command
+- click with the RMB on the drawing list panel
-- The Edit code windows appears
+- execute the command "add drawing", selecting MULTIPLE files
+- press "save..." button
+- press "ok"
+- press "close"
+- reopen the edit window on the same code as described in the "preparatory steps"

+Expected results #3:
+the added drawings are present

+Passed: [X]

-Test description:
+Test description #4:
 - click with the RMB on the drawing list panel
 - execute the command "delete drawing" on a drawing
 - press "save..." button